JellyRollJunior/kurimanju-heavy-industries-store/README.md

 | <img width="" alt="" src="./project-screenshots/320-cart.png"> | <img width="" alt="" src="./project-screenshots/768-cart.png"> | <img width="" alt="" src="./project-screenshots/1440-cart.png"> |

 ## Retrospective (aka yapping)
+I'm really proud of the design I created.
+Its a futuristic mechanical theme!

+I had a bit of trouble fiddling with CSS modules.
+I'm unsure how to make full use of theming with colors.module.css when I cannot use composes with standard elements (like html, button, div).
+Guess I would have to link it from index.html.
+Actually thats probably it.

+I'm also thinking my testing is not comprehensive enough.
+I will try to test more cases and read some more testing code.

 ## Acknowledgements